There are a few significant factors that facility managers need to consider when determining the building management system price:

 Vykon Building and Energy

-Picking an open and integrative system, like Tridium, enables the optimization of buildings, data centers, industrial plants, and even entire city infrastructures.
+An open and integrative system, like Tridium, allows the optimization of buildings, data centers, industrial plants, and even entire city infrastructures.

 Tridium also offers Vykon Building and Vykon Energy that will enable you to integrate proprietary and otherwise incompatible products into a unified enterprise solution.
-This will allow you to measure, manage, and control facilities and energy applications from anywhere in the world.
+This will allow you to measure, manage, and control facilities and energy applications worldwide.

-A company specializing in building automation system legacy upgrades can evaluate your current system and provide cost estimates for upgrades.
+A company specializing in building automation system legacy upgrades can evaluate your current system and provide cost estimates.
 They will pinpoint areas where a legacy system is lacking and define the benefits of upgrading or migrating to a newer system.

-When upgrading a legacy system, building operators can benefit from technology improvements without losing the initial investment in the original building automation system.
+Building operators can benefit from technology improvements when upgrading a legacy system without losing their initial investment in the original BMS.

 Some of the key benefits of upgrading a legacy system include: